1. Recent analyses show persistent gender gaps in the economic empowerment of women and men in the agricultural sector, across different countries.

 - The BEAM Exchange has published a blog that reflects on how programmes can understand better whether programme activities may affect or be affected by violence against women, and design programmes accordingly.

 7. Several of the studies above highlight the importance of context-specific research to inform programme design and results measurement.
-Several new resources aim to support programmes in this:
+The DCED aims to support programmes in this.

 Note: For those interested in pursuing new research into WEE, the GrOW Research Series has launched a call for working papers on women’s economic empowerment and economic growth in low-income countries.
 This series is housed at the Institute for the Study of International Development (ISID) at McGill University.